SecZetta/integrations/slack/README.md

 ## Supported Features

 The SecZetta / Slack integration is configured as an REST API integration in a workflow versus an email notification.

+Alternatively Slack supports email notification to a channel and/or DM by using the mail integration and an unique email address is created for each channel or DM.

 ## Prerequisites